 Management will develop a method for employees to report dangerous conditions or unsafe work practices that are in need of correction.
-These reports should normally go through the supervisor and chain of command, however, an alternate reporting method will be made available to employees.
-Alternative methods would be reporting such items to the Safety Committee, any safety officers or coordinators designated in the County, and/or other authorities.
+Reports should normally go through the supervisor and chain-of-command, however, an alternate reporting method will be made available to employees.
+Alternative methods would be reporting such items to the Safety Coordinator, Loss Control Committee, and/or other authorities.